Snowflake AI Trust and Safety FAQs

 Commitment to Trust and Safety

 Welcome to Snowflake’s AI Trust and Safety page.
-Here we address your questions regarding the use of “Snowflake AI Features,” as described in the Documentation, including Snowflake Cortex LLM Functions, Snowflake Copilot, Document AI, Cortex Fine-tuning, Cortex Search and Cortex Analyst.
+Here we address your questions regarding the use of “Snowflake AI Features,” as described in the Documentation, including Snowflake Cortex AI Functions, Snowflake Copilot, Cortex Fine-tuning, Cortex Search, Cortex Analyst, Cortex Agents and Snowflake Intelligence.
 All capitalized terms used but not defined on this page have the meanings ascribed to such terms in the software-as-a-service or cloud agreement, Terms of Service, or other agreement covering your use of the Service (the “Customer Agreement”).
-For clarity, any Snowflake AI Features that are made available as preview features are subject to the Preview Terms
+For clarity, any Snowflake AI Features that are made available as preview features are subject to the Preview Terms.

-We host and/or manage three types of artificial intelligence models that power the Snowflake AI Features (collectively, “Models”): our own proprietary Models, open-source Models, and licensed proprietary Models .
-Snowflake AI Features are subject to our Acceptable Use Policy and Shared Responsibility Model for data protection, governance, and security.
+We host and/or manage three types of artificial intelligence models that power the Snowflake AI Features (collectively, “Models”): our own proprietary Models, open-source Models, and licensed proprietary Models.
+Snowflake AI Features are subject to our Acceptable Use Policy.
 We understand that trust is the foundation of our customer relationships and are committed to maintaining high standards of data security and privacy.

 USE OF YOUR DATA FOR SNOWFLAKE AI FEATURES

-In using the Snowflake AI Features, your Usage and Customer Data (including inputs and outputs):
+In using the Snowflake AI Features, your Usage and Customer Data (in each case, including any Inputs and Outputs):

 • are NOT available to other customers.

-• are NOT used to train, re-train, or fine-tune Models made available to others, and your fine-tuned Models are available exclusively for your use.
+• are NOT used to train, re-train, or fine-tune Models made available for use by other customers.

 FREQUENTLY ASKED QUESTIONS (FAQS)